Chittaripilakkal

-Chittripilakkal is a village in the Kozhikode district of Kerala.
-It was known for timber, rice and cattle business and exchange, located 25 kilometres east of Kozhikode.
+Chittripilakkal is a village in the Kozhikode district of Kerala, India.
+It was known for timber, rice and cattle business and exchange, located 25 kilometres east of Kozhikode and 2 kilometres from Koolimadu.
 It is located nearby two rivers namely Chaliyar and Eruvazhinchi puzha and kurumbarakkunn.
 It is in the centre of Koolimad Kalanthod road.

 Climate

 Chittaripilakkal has a humid and hot climate extending from March to May.
 The rain starts from June, lasting up to October.
 The North East Monsoon extends from the second half of October through November.
 The average annual rainfall is 3313 mm.

 The highest temperature recorded was 39.4 °C in March 1975.
 The lowest was 14 °C recorded on 26 December 1975.

 People

 The centuries of trade across the Indian Ocean gave Kozhikode a cosmopolitan population.
-Muslims constitute the majority of the population, and next comes the Hindus and then the Christians respectively.
+Muslims constitute the majority of the population, followed by Hindus and Christians respectively.
 The Muslims of Kozhikode District are known as Mappilas.
 A great majority of them are Sunnis following the Shafi School of thought.